Bremer River (Queensland): History

-The Bremer River was known as The Urarrar meaning Red Stemmed Gum Trees in Yugararpul language according to The Queenslander (Brisbane, Qld,: 1866-1939), Thursday 18 January 1934, page 13.
-A tree grown along the banks of the ancient river.
-The river possessed spirit creatures called Bunyips, better known as Mundaguttas according to Ugarapul Elder Evelyn Dodds who drawings are displayed along the River of the creatures.
+The Bremer River was known as Urarrar meaning red stemmed gum trees in Yugararpul language.

 The first sighting of the Bremer River by Europeans was made by John Oxley and Allan Cunningham on 19 September 1824 as they explored the Brisbane River.
 On their return journey six days later the exploration party camped on the opposite side of the river where the tributary entered the main stream.
 Shortly after Oxley began to refer to the tributary as the Bremer River but didn't specify from who the name was derived from.
-It has been assumed to be named in honour of James Gordon Bremer, a naval officer on HMS Tamar.
+It has been assumed to be named in honour of Gordon Bremer, a naval officer on HMS Tamar.
 No attempt to explore the Bremer was made at this time.
 Edmund Lockyer passed through the area in 1825, noting the junction of the Bremer, referring to it as Bremer's Creek but he did not explore it.
 The first European to travel along the river was Captain Patrick Logan who in either late 1826 or early 1827 investigated the Bremer.
 He discovered deposits of limestone at the site of what was to become Ipswich.
 Upstream from there the river became shallow and rocky, so Logan did not explore further.

 The upper reaches of the river were explored by Alan Cunningham in 1828 while he was searching for a route to the Darling Downs.
 Cunningham made measurements and produced a map which he sent to Governor Darling.

 The first steam vessel on the river was the Experiment on 18 June 1846 after spending the night stranded on a mud band at Goodna.

 In 1863 an immigration depot was built on the north bank of the Bremer, after residents of Ipswich petitioned for a depot to alleviate a shortage of labour.
 Immigrants were brought to Ipswich by paddle steamer.
 The depot was sometimes overcrowded and continued to operate until 1900.

 Before the railway line from Ipswich to Brisbane was completed in 1875, the river served as an important navigation route between the two towns.

 The Bremer Catchment Association was established in 1995.
 The group engages small community groups in projects such as weed control and tree planting.